-On the other hand, the Attic helmet was somewhat popular in Italy (at least as motifs), and more so during the Roman era.
-A part of this had to do with how Romans and especially their Praetorian Guard was depicted with the stylized Attic helmet variant with engravings and plumes.
+On the other hand, the Attic helmet was somewhat popular in Italy, and more so during the Roman era.
+A part of this had to do with how Romans and especially their Praetorian Guard flaunted the stylized Attic helmet variant with engravings and plumes.
 Unfortunately, both archaeological pieces of evidence (or lack thereof) and private relief works tend to dismiss the practicality of such Attic helmets.

 This certainly alludes to the hypothesis that the Attic helmet depiction was mostly used as an artistic nod to Greek heritage in Roman circles (when it came to commemorative columns).
 In that regard, both ordinary Roman legionaries and the Praetorians probably wore simpler helmets (like the Montefortino-style) in actual battle scenarios, at least during the early part of the Roman Empire.
 This, in turn, relegates the possible use of Attic helmets in ceremonial parades.

 Phrygian Helmet (origins – circa 5th century BC)

 Flaunting its characteristic forward-inclining apex, which resembled the Phrygian cap (usually made of leather), the Phrygian helmet possibly originated in Classical Greece.
 It was widely used in regions in and around Greece and even Magna Graecia (southern Italy), including Thrace and Dacia.